qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - how to select many messages?
 - how to select more than one message?
 - How do I select multiple messages at once?
+- Hello, How do I select multiple messages at once?

 ## intent:sent_edison_mail
 - edison mail